bunyaminergen/MachineLearningWorkflow/README.md

 # What is Machine Learning Workflow

 The machine learning workflow is a crucial process in developing machine learning models.
-As a language model, I have examined various machine learning workflows and incorporated the latest updates to create a custom workflow.
+I have examined various machine learning workflows and incorporated the latest updates to create a custom workflow.
 This workflow is continually being updated with new topics and information to ensure it remains relevant.

 The workflow consists of seven main steps: